Dhruvenshah25/dropbox-demo/README.md

 ### 4. Test the Api's

-1.Call '/oauth/login' api's which will redirect to dropbox login page.
+1. Call '/oauth/login' api's which will redirect to dropbox login page.
-2.Sign in into dropbox account.
+2. Sign in into dropbox account.
-3.Upon successful sign-in you will be redirected to '/oauth/callback' with a token provided in response.
+3. Upon successful sign-in you will be redirected to '/oauth/callback' with a token provided in response.
-4.Call '/dropbox/team-members' api to fetch the team members.
+4. Call '/dropbox/team-members' api to fetch the team members.